+Figure 2: Power Spectral Density (PSD) of the Galileo E6 signal baseline

 The signal component E6-B carrier the C-NAV data message supporting the High-accuracy service (HAS) and the Commercial Authentication Service (CAS), while E6-C is a data-less pilot component, implementing CAS.
 The multiplexing of the two signal components is represented in the figure next.